 When busywork is automated, tasks always get done, even when your employees forget about them or call in sick.
 Your staff can just focus on the work you hired them to do.

 Here’s a look at how you can automate five common office tasks.

 1. Respond to emails from prospective customers.The average person receives 88 business emails a day, according to The Radicati Group, a tech market research firm.
 If you spend a quick five minutes answering each one that adds up to 7.3 hours.
 Throw in a lunch break, and the workday is over.

-You can’t and shouldn’t automate every email response, but software can pitch in, especially with replies to prospective customer inquiries.
+You can’t and shouldn’t automate every email response, but business and productivity software can pitch in, especially with replies to prospective customer inquiries.
 When a prospect fills out a contact form, the software automatically replies with an email.
 In one templated response message, you can welcome the newcomer, send your rates, and answer frequently asked questions.

 2. Streamline repetitive tasks.Say you mail every new customer an informational packet or, if you’re really nice, a box of cookies.
 But sometimes, you get so busy with other work that it takes you weeks to mail the gift—or you forget to send it altogether.

 No customer goes cookie-less if automation software is in charge.
 When a tag is applied to a new customer, the software reminds you that it’s cookie time.
 Plus, it pulls the customer’s address from your records so you don’t have to look it up.

 If you’re not the cookie-sending type, that’s OK.
 The same strategy can apply to practically any task you need to complete more than a few times.
 With a process in which task A is followed by task B, automation software can help keep you on track.